AVEO Pharmaceuticals - So, About That Death Rattle

 Sometimes you have to face the music.
-And in biotech investing there's a ton of crow to eat.
+And in biotech investing, there's a ton of crow to eat.

 It wasn't even a year ago when I publicly figured Aveo Pharmaceuticals (AVEO) to be all but dead on arrival, with their only hope resting on a drug that surely wouldn't make that big a difference in the kidney space.
 I'm a smart guy, PhD and all.
 Who better to prognosticate?